OpenStarbound/OpenStarbound/doc/lua/openstarbound/chat.md

 Clears the chat input text.
 If `count` is provided, it will clear the last `count` messages, all otherwise.

+---

 #### `LuaVariadic<Json>` chat.parseArguments()

+Parses a space-separated sequence of JSON values in a string into multiple values.
+Useful for parsing command arguments.
+Similar to `sb.parseJsonSequence`.